-Pre-grading: Please note also that neither I nor the TAs can pre-grade your papers.
-If you have specific questions, we are always available to answer those.
-However, we cannot read your paper in its entirety before the due date and tell you everything you need to change.
+Pre-grading: Please note also that I cannot pre-grade your papers.
+If you have specific questions, I am always available to answer those.
+However, I cannot read your paper in its entirety before the due date and tell you everything you need to change.